For thousands of years, mothers all over the world have swaddled their babies.

 Guest blog by Vickie Weinberg, from Tiny Chimpmunk.
 Check out her amazing website full of gorgeous bamboo baby goodies.

 Rachel is a Complimentary Health Specialist running a Wellbeing Centre and also founder of Buddha Buddies Baby Classes.
 The resources page is full of FREE DOWNLOADS for many aspects of being a Mindful Parent.
 You can also read her article on picking up some useful Mindfulness tips for parents.
-For lots more parenting tips, subscribe to her monthly newsletter.
+For lots more parenting tips, head over to the new Mindful Parenting Website.

 To grab a copy of over 40 techniques to introduce mindfulness with your children, just head on over to Amazon.
 Available as both a ebook and paperback.
 The perfect Summer read.